Division of Paterson: 2015 redistribution

 In 2015 the Australian Electoral Commission announced plans to abolish the federation seat of Hunter.
 Electors in the north of Hunter would have joined the safe National seat of New England.
-The roughly 40 percent remainder would have become part of Paterson, where the Liberal margin was to be notionally reduced from 9.8 percent to just 0.5 percent as a result.
+The roughly 40 percent remainder would have become part of Paterson, where the Liberal margin was to be notionally reduced from 9.8 points to 0.5 points as a result.

 However, the new map saw Paterson radically reconfigured into a more compact coastal-based seat in the lower Hunter, covering only 1123 km2 – only one-sixth of its previous territory.
 It also absorbed some territory previously in the Labor strongholds of Hunter and Newcastle.
 The new map completely erased the Liberal majority; on its new boundaries, it had a paper-thin notional Labor majority of 0.3 percent.
 Baldwin opted not to contest the 2016 election.
 ABC election analyst Antony Green wrote that even with the knife-edge notional Labor majority, the Liberals would have found it extremely difficult to hold the reconfigured Paterson.
 Not only had the Liberals lost Baldwin's personal vote, but the Liberals had been late in finding a replacement.
-The seat was won by the Labor candidate, Meryl Swanson, on a swing of over 10 percent, turning it into a safe Labor seat for the first time in its current incarnation.
+The seat was won by the Labor candidate, Meryl Swanson, on a swing of over 10 points, turning it into a safe Labor seat for the first time in its current incarnation.